zuxel-hlad/Work-in-Uber-TAXI/README.md

 Project about work in Uber taxi.

-Technologies used: HTML5, SASS, FleBox, JS.
+Technologies used: HTML5, SASS, FleBox,Bootstrap 4, JS.